 So each year, humpback whales undertake the 5,000-kilometre migration along Australia’s eastern coastline to the warm waters of the Great Barrier Reef, where they mate and give birth to their young.

-Born in the tropical waters and weighing about two tonnes, the calves consume up to 600 litters of mother’s milk each day.
-And, according to the skipper, humpback’s milk contains a whopping 60 percent fat.
+Born in tropical waters and weighing about two tonnes, the calves consume up to 600 litres of mother’s milk each day.
+And according to the skipper, humpback milk contains a whopping 60 per cent fat.

 The newborn calves need all the nutrition they can get.
 Their main job is to fatten up quickly for their first journey to Antarctica in a few months’ time.

-The experts estimate, that more than 30,000 whales take part in Humpback whale migration along the eastern coast of Australia between June and October.
+The experts estimate that more than 30,000 whales participate in Humpback whale migration along the eastern coast of Australia between June and October.
 It is one of the most epic animal migrations on earth, and it is happening right on Sydney’s doorstep.

 The hunting ban was the key turning point for the whales.
 Over the next four decades, the humpbacks made an epic comeback from the brink of extinction.
 The experts believe that the current population has reached its pre-exploitation numbers, and it keeps growing at about 11 percent each year.